-There are many thankless jobs out there, however one such job that people truly don’t understand until they are thrust into it is the job of an Independent Executor.
-This job can be extremely difficult and time consuming, or can run rather smoothly BUT either way it is still a thankless job.
+There are many thankless jobs out there, however, one such job that people truly don’t understand until they are thrust into it is the job of an Independent Executor.
+This job can be extremely difficult and time-consuming, or can run rather smoothly BUT either way it is still a thankless job.

 If you are one of the responsible ones out there, you should already have your estate plan and more particularly your Will completed and signed.
-If you want to be responsible, then hopefully you are in the process of taking care of completing and signing your Will.
+If you want to be responsible, then hopefully you are in the process of taking care of completing, and signing your Will.
 Those of you who want to remain irresponsible, stop reading and move on to something else.

 As you review or contemplate preparing your Will there are many things you must consider.
 Although an extremely important part of your Will is to determine who you want to receive your assets, in many instances an even more important consideration that must be made is who to appoint as your Independent Executor.

-Your Independent Executor is responsible for collecting all of you assets and properly distributing them.
+Your Independent Executor is responsible for collecting all of your assets and properly distributing them.
 Sounds pretty easy, right?
 WRONG!
 There are many things your Independent Executor should know in order to make sure they fulfill their position properly.
-Your Independent Executor can be personally liable to all of your beneficiaries under the Will, who you are leaving assets to, if they do not do their job the right way.
+Your Independent Executor can be personally liable to all of your beneficiaries under the Will, to who you are leaving assets to, if they do not do their job the right way.
 Below are 9 of the most common mistakes your Independent Executor can make.

 1. Filing the wrong Will.

 Too many times, family members will grab the first Will they find and take that to be “it,” without continuing their search to make sure there isn’t a later dated Will.

 2. Failing to correctly identify the property as separate or community property.